-One of our goals is related to development, research and evidence-based practice, and it is phrased in the following way: "That the practice regarding the nurse/AH field at Zealand University Hospital is based on the best documented knowledge from research and development and clinical experience as well as from patients and relatives.
+One of our goals is related to development, research and evidence-based practice, and it is phrased in the following way: "That the practice regarding the nurse/AH field at ZUHis based on the best documented knowledge from research and development and clinical experience as well as from patients and relatives.
 The care and treatment should be person-centred and adapted to the local context".
 This goal is fundamental for the development of the research culture at Zealand University Hospital.
-In order to be precise and clear about where we are going and what we want to achieve, we have formulated subsidiary goals within this field.
+To be precise and clear about where we are going and what we want to achieve, we have formulated subsidiary goals within this field.